Kelsey Bench-Lake County AVA: History

-The name “Kelsey Bench” is a combination of Andrew Kelsey's surname, the first European American settler in the area, and "bench", a geological term used to describe the terraces that rise above the lower elevations of the valley to the north.
+The name "Kelsey Bench" is a combination of the Kelsey surname and "bench", the geological term used to describe the terraced landform that rises above the lower elevations of the valley to the north.
 The AVA boundaries cover a series of tectonically uplifted terraces in the southern half of a valley on the banks of Clear Lake.
 The Mayacamas mountains in the south and west separate the area from the southern end of Mendocino County, and the Mount Konocti volcano lies to the east.
 The Red Hills Lake County AVA is on the southeastern border of Kelsey Bench and when the appellation was formalized, the Red Hills boundaries were modified slightly to meet the Kelsey Bench boundaries.